Cebu Normal University: Programs

 As is the norm in the Philippine education system, instruction is primarily delivered in the English language with the exception of Philippine and foreign language subjects.

 Undergraduate

-The CNU undergraduate schools comprise the following:
+The CNU undergraduate units comprise the following:

-College of Nursing
+College of Nursing and Allied Health Sciences

-The College of Nursing of Cebu Normal University was created through CSC Board Resolution No. 35 s.
+The College of Nursing and Allied Health Sciences (previously College of Nursing) of Cebu Normal University was created through CSC Board Resolution No. 35 s.
 1982.
 Through this board, Cebu Normal University entered into a consortium with Southern Islands Hospital (now known as Vicente Sotto Memorial Medical Center).
 Since then, the college has offered Bachelor of Science in Nursing with only one section for each level.
 The college had its first graduates in 1986.
-CNU's College of Nursing has been recognized by the Commission on Higher Education as Center of Excellence since 2009.
+CNU's Nursing program has been recognized by the Commission on Higher Education as Center of Excellence since 2009.

 College of Teacher Education

 The College of Teacher Education of Cebu Normal University covers within its umbrella the flagship programs of the university.
 The undergraduate programs include Bachelor of Elementary Education (BEEd) and Bachelor of Secondary Education (BSEd) with varying fields of concentration and specialization.
 CNU's College of Teacher Education has been recognized by the Commission on Higher Education as Center of Excellence (COE).

 Under the College of Teacher Education is the Integrated Laboratory School wherein fourth-year BEEd & BSEd students perform their practicum.
 The umbrella department is composed of programs from nursery to junior high school with most grade levels having one section, and some having two.